The Guide Gear -15F sleeping bags make a great bargain for deep winter car camping.

 In any case, Sportsman Guide sells these bags for only about $70 ea on Amazon.
-They are fleece lined, have a draft collar, a draft tube on the zipper and are extremely warm.
+They are fleece-lined, have a draft collar, a draft tube on the zipper, and are extremely warm.
 A true winter bag.
 Though they are big and bulky, since we are using them for winter car camping, the size and bulk is not as much an issue.
 As a bonus, they zip together as well to form a large quilt.

 We have used these bags a lot over the past few years and absolutely love them.

-The major down side of these bags are that they are sized rather large.
-The market for these bags are the “husky hunter” types.
+The major downside of these bags is that they are sized rather large.
+The market for these bags is the “husky hunter” type.
 If I was a 6’2” burly dude, they’d fit me perfectly.
 Since I or any partners are not 6’2” burly dudes, there is some empty space to heat up.
-A fleece jacket or blanket at the bottom of the bag easily remedies this problem however.
+A fleece jacket or blanket at the bottom of the bag easily remedies this problem, however.

-They are big enough to use as quilt on a queen sized bed, too.
+They are big enough to use as the quilt on a queen-sized bed, too.
 Useful for when the temps dip very low and you do not want to run the heat all night at a tolerable temperature.
 Naturally, they work beautifully for disaster preparedness, too.

 There are similar bags available, too, from other companies.
-But I’ve been very pleased withe the “Guide Gear” house brand gear as affordable, functional and effective gear for this type.
+But I’ve been very pleased with the “Guide Gear” house brand gear as affordable, functional, and effective gear for this type.